Matt McCarty betting profile: Sony Open in Hawaii - PGA TOUR

 - He has an average of -0.043 Strokes Gained: Approach the Green in his past five tournaments.

-- He has an average of 0.145 Strokes Gained: Around-the-Green in his past five tournaments.
+- McCarty has an average of 0.145 Strokes Gained: Around-the-Green in his past five tournaments.

-- McCarty has an average of 0.605 Strokes Gained: Putting in his past five tournaments.
+- He has an average of 0.605 Strokes Gained: Putting in his past five tournaments.

-- He has averaged 0.951 Strokes Gained: Total in his past five tournaments.
+- McCarty has averaged 0.951 Strokes Gained: Total in his past five tournaments.

 McCarty's Strokes Gained rankings